Saadoxyz/School-Portal-System/README.md

 ---

-Let me know if you’d like me to format this into a downloadable `.md` file or help create a live GitHub repo with assets.
+Let me know if you has any query related to it
 ```